cognitedata/cognite-sdk-dotnet/README.md

 > If it compiles it's usually correct.

-The goal is to reduces the need for unit-tests as incorrect state will be much harder to produce.
+The goal is to reduce the need for unit-tests as incorrect state will be much harder to produce.

 ## Assets API